anouaressa/monitoring_roles/README.md

 # custom_ansible_roles

-## For installing Prometheus Node Exporter on a Linux system.
+## For installing Prometheus & Node Exporter on a Linux system (this is the manual steps taht u need to do but we automate this usin ansible by creating 2 roles the first for setup node exporte and the second for setup promtheus ).
  The provided steps are:

 ## Download Node Exporter: